Time & Materials#

 Take from inventory#

 When you close the page, you’re asked to confirm that you want to transfer the selected items.
-Choose Yes to move the quantities to job inventory and assign them directly to the project (or, more specifically, the budget line) through a job reference on the item entries created by the function.
+Choose Yes to move the quantities to project inventory and assign them directly to the project (or, more specifically, the budget line) through a project reference on the item entries created by the function.

-Afterward, you need to use a job shipment to post consumption.
+Afterward, you need to use a project shipment to post consumption.
 Only then will the item be taken from the location and consumed.

 Note